-This issue also applies to some forms of port scanning18, an activity undertaken to investigate, analyse, and measure the exposed attack surface of the internet.
-For example, when investigating the exposure landscape, security researchers may look for whether the Simple Network Monitoring Protocol (SNMP)19 is being exposed as it can be a good source of information for would-be attackers.
+This issue also applies to some forms of port scanning,13 an activity undertaken to investigate, analyse, and measure the exposed attack surface of the internet.
+For example, when investigating the exposure landscape, security researchers may look for whether the Simple Network Monitoring Protocol (SNMP)14 is being exposed as it can be a good source of information for would-be attackers.
 As the protocol has been around for decades, there are a number of known vulnerable versions, so researchers often want to understand whether organisations are continuing to use these vulnerable versions, or if they are moving to more secure versions and reducing their exposure to attack.

 A notorious aspect of SNMP is that it may use either 'public' or 'private' community strings for authentication.
 Public strings are generally known and easy to find and will give requesters read-only access to sensitive information.
 In order to understand and document exposure, security researchers want to be able to identify whether users are leveraging the more secure private community string, or whether they are leaving data exposed by leaving the public community string in place.
-In order to test for https://www.gov.uk/government/publications/code-of-practice-for-consumer-iot-security/code-of-practice-for-consumer-iot-security https://whatismyipaddress.com/port-scan#:~:text=Port%20Scanning%20is%20the%20name,by%20hackers%20to% 20target%20victims.
+In order to test for this, researchers would need to prompt the protocol to take an action, which could be in violation with Section 1 of the Computer Misuse Act.
+Even automated mass scanning where no sensitive data is being viewed or captured, may be considered a violation.